trapd00r/pimpd/README.md

   You can search the database and playlist using regular expressions.
 There are several other (faster) ways to search as well - by artist, album or title.

+  Additionally, it's possible to search through all favlists at the same time, adding the matches to the current playlist.
+Since pimpd internally keeps an csv-style database up to date with the favorized tracks, it's enough to search for artist, album, title, genre, in any combination.

 - Randomizing

   The 'I am lucky button' - add n randomly picked tracks to the current